"Hold me, Darling, for a little while."

 - In Sonic X, after the Kill Us Both scene, Cosmo kisses Tails as she fades away.

-- Subverted in Toriko.
-Near the end of the Regal Mammoth Arc, Rin is fatally wounded by a GT Robo.
-Toriko fulfills her dying wish by giving her a farewell kiss.
-Fortunately, Rin's Gourmet Cells respond well to Toriko's saliva due to Rin's obsession with him and they keep her alive long enough for her to get proper medical treatment.
+- Iin Toriko, near the end of the Regal Mammoth Arc, Rin is fatally wounded by a GT Robo and Toriko fulfills her dying wish by giving her a farewell kiss.
+Fortunately, Rin's Gourmet Cells respond well to Toriko's saliva due to her strong feelings for him and they keep her alive long enough for her to get proper medical treatment.

 - Near the end of the Area 88 manga, Mickey and Sela kiss before they're both killed in an explosion.

-- At the end of Mirai Nikki Yuno decides to give up her plans to kill Yukiteru and then stabs herself so he will become the new god.
+- At the end of Future Diary, Yuno decides to give up her plans to kill Yukiteru and then stabs herself so he will become the new god.
 After doing so she asks for one Last Kiss then dies in his arms after remarking that he had gotten so much better at kissing.

 - In the Total Drama story, Legacy, Chef Hatchet kisses a dying contestant on her forehead, "as a father might kiss a favorite daughter."